 See Our Full LegalZoom Review

-The Accelerate plan also grants you unlimited access to forms, on-call help from attorneys, and discounted rates if you need to hire an attorney.
+The membership plan also grants you unlimited access to forms, on-call help from attorneys, and discounted rates if you need to hire an attorney.
 This is a good package deal for a new business with continuing legal needs.
-It saves you $99 for the typical business filing fee and $149 for the typical registered agent fee.
+It provides you with 25% off the typical business filing fee and 25% off the typical registered agent fee.

 See Our Full Rocket Lawyer Review